Aaron Judge Player Props: Yankees vs. Padres

 - Among the qualified hitters, he ranks 35th in batting average, while his on-base percentage ranks 12th and he is second in slugging.

-- Judge has picked up a hit in 27 of 42 games this season, with multiple hits 10 times.
+- Judge has reached base via a hit in 28 games this season (of 43 played), and had multiple hits in 10 of those games.

-- Judge has had at least one RBI in 42.9% of his games this season (18 of 42), with more than one RBI 10 times (23.8%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 41.9% of his games this year, Judge has notched at least one RBI.
+In 10 of those games (23.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.